dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

     * Post execution of ``provision.yml``, IPs/hostnames cannot be re-assigned by changing the mapping file.
 However, the addition of new nodes is supported as explained below.

-    * Once the cluster is provisioned, enable RedHat subscription on all RHEL target nodes to ensure smooth execution of Omnia playbooks to configure the cluster with Slurm, Kubernetes.

 .. warning::